massgov/mayflower-patternlab/README.md

 ### Developer Deployment

-## Mayflower Artifacts
-Some Mass Digital Services projects (i.e. [massgov/mass](https://github.com/massgov/mass)) use twig templates for markup in addition to the static css, js, + icon assets from Mayflower.
-To establish that dependency, those projects point their dependency manager (i.e. [composer](https://getcomposer.org/doc/00-intro.md)) to the [Mayflower Artifacts](https://github.com/massgov/mayflower-artifacts) repository which consists of these assets.
-Learn more about Mayflower Artifacts in the [massgov/mass docs](https://github.com/massgov/mass/blob/DP-4049-document-mayflower-drupal-relationship/docs/Mayflower.md#mayflower-artifacts).
 Please see [Deployment docs](docs/developer-deploy.md) for steps on deploying development work to a Mayflower fork's Github Pages.

 ### Production Deployment

 Mayflower release managers with the necessary repo permissions can see [Release docs](docs/release.md) for steps on deploying code to production (i.e. do a release).

+## Generating assets

+This project comes with gulp tasks to build Mayflower's static assets (html, css, js, + images) without serving them locally.
+See the [gulp-readme](https://github.com/massgov/mayflower/blob/master/styleguide/tools/gulp/gulp-readme.md) for more information.

+### Mayflower Artifacts
+Some Mass Digital Services projects (i.e. [massgov/mass](https://github.com/massgov/mass)) use twig templates in addition to the static assets (html, css, js, image) from Mayflower.
+To establish that dependency, those projects point their dependency manager (i.e. [composer](https://getcomposer.org/doc/00-intro.md)) to the [Mayflower Artifacts](https://github.com/massgov/mayflower-artifacts) repository, which is a collection of Mayflower build artifacts with both twig and static assets.
+Learn more about Mayflower Artifacts in the [massgov/mass docs](https://github.com/massgov/mass/blob/master/docs/Mayflower.md#mayflower-artifacts).

 ## Built With